nvtkaszpir/vagrant-gitlab-runners/README.md

 - Ubuntu 16.04 + gitlab-runner as shell executor, with docker, java and gcc++

 Centos installs new kernel mainline from elrepo.
-Ubuntu installs kernel hwe lts.
+Ubuntu installs kernel HWE LTS.

-OpenJDK 8, headless.
+OpenJDK 8, headless, but no ant/maven.

 # Preparing